Political Science

 Job Market Paper Title

-The Pursuit of Faith Based Policies: Evangelicals and the Censorship of Education in Brazil
+Faith Based Policy: Evangelicals and Education in Brazil

 Job Market Paper Abstract